Loans Canada Launches Free Credit Score Portal And Is Recognized As One Of Canada’s Top Growing Companies

 The process for applying for a loan depends on the type of loan you are looking for.
 For instance, the mortgage application process is usually much more involved than a car loan application.
 That said, there are a few steps to take regardless of the loan you intend to apply for.

 Banks typically check your credit score to assess your risk level before they extend a loan.
-A higher score is indicative of someone who is more likely to make their payments on time, while a lower score presents a higher risk for the lender.
+A higher score is indicative of someone being more likely to make their payments on time, while a lower score presents a higher risk for the lender.

 Before you apply for a loan, consider pulling your own credit report to see what your score is, and to make sure there are no mistakes on your report.
 If you find any errors, have them investigated and fixed right away.
 Keep in mind that the credit score you see when you check your own credit will likely be different than the score the lender sees.